yashburshe/CS4530-Fall-2025/Assignments/revised-project-plan.md

 We list page *maximums* for each section as general guidance of what we are willing to grade.
 Please do not feel compelled to use all of the pages provided, and remember that a diagram or table can be as expressive (or more) as a comparable amount of text.

-## Revised Problem Statement, User Stories and Acceptance Criteria (max 6 pages)
+## Revised Problem Statement, User Stories and Conditions of Satisfaction (max 6 pages)
 Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
 Provide a clear description of the feature(s) you are proposing.
 Include an analysis of the stakeholders, the values, and any value tensions.

 Given the problem statement, develop 3 user stories to describe your proposed features(s) and 1-2 user stories for value tensions (if any).
 User stories are high-level requirements specified in the following format "As a < stakeholder >, I want < some goal > so that < some reason >".
 Similarly value tensions can be written in the following format "As a < stakeholder >, I would not like to see < some goal > because < some negative consequence or reason > ".